iptc/rightsml-dev/rightsml-lib-js/README.md

 RightsMLvocabs.js ...
 RightsML Controlled Vocabulares implemented as JavaScript classes for a convenient use

+Folder doc ... documentation of the JavaScript classes

 Folder HtmlPages4testing ...
 HTML pages making use of the JavaScript modules at the top level.

 Development Notes